Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 1st argument: A consumer with methods matching those of the placed feature [climate decorator]({% link kubejs_tfc/1.20.1/worldgen.md %}#climate)
 - 2nd argument: A consumer with several additional methods:
-    - `.chance(i: number)`{: .language-javascript .m-link #fauna-chance }: Accepts a number, sets the chance in `1/N`{: .language-javascript } chunks that something will spawn, defaults to `1`{:.n}
+    - `.chance(i: number)`{: .language-kube #fauna-chance }: Accepts a number, sets the chance in `1/N`{: .language-kube } chunks that something will spawn, defaults to `1`{:.n}
-    - `.distanceBelowSeaLevel(i: number)`{: .language-javascript .m-link #fauna-distance-below-sea-level }: Accepts a number, sets the distance below sea level something must spawn, should only be set for underwater creatures
+    - `.distanceBelowSeaLevel(i: number)`{: .language-kube #fauna-distance-below-sea-level }: Accepts a number, sets the distance below sea level something must spawn, should only be set for underwater creatures
-    - `.solidGround(b: boolean)`{: .language-javascript .m-link #fauna-solid-ground }: Accepts a boolean, determines if the mob is required to spawn on a block tagged `minecraft:valid_spawn`, defaults to `false`{:.p}
+    - `.solidGround(b: boolean)`{: .language-kube #fauna-solid-ground }: Accepts a boolean, determines if the mob is required to spawn on a block tagged `minecraft:valid_spawn`, defaults to `false`{:.p}
-    - `.maxBrightness(i: number)`{: .language-javascript .m-link #fauna-max-brightness }: Accepts a number, sets the maximum light level the mob may spawn in
+    - `.maxBrightness(i: number)`{: .language-kube #fauna-max-brightness }: Accepts a number, sets the maximum light level the mob may spawn in
 - 3rd argument: A `ResourceLocation`, the name of the fauna

 ### Example